 -Spanish for adults in Continuing Education

 In my classes, I like to incorporate hands-on activities.
 For example, in SPAN 140, we recreated an art installation by Monica Mayer within the four walls of the classroom.
-Using pink sticky notes, students wrote their reactions to prompts related to violence against women and placed them on the blackboard, which was our improvised "clothesline."
-In the SPAN 148 course on Spanish culture, I asked students to use critical thinking skills to connect two events separated by 45 years and list on the blackboard all the events that led from one to the other.
+Using pink sticky notes, students wrote their reactions to prompts related to violence against women and placed them on the blackboard, which was our improvised "clothesline" (see picture below).

 Courses at Yale